Last Updated on September 6, 2023 by Tim Wells

-Chances are that you’ve heard of Sky TV, the television streaming service that offers a broad selection of entertainment including hit movies and sports.
+Chances are that you’ve heard of Sky TV, the television service offering hit movies and sports.
 But watching Sky TV on your Amazon FireStick and Fire TV can be challenging.

 There are two ways to do it, and we’ll cover both in this article.

-One of which is the Sky Go app, where you can enjoy your favorite shows and movies on your desktop.
+One is the Sky Go app, where you can enjoy your favorite shows and movies on your desktop.
 The second is a Kodi addon, in case the app isn’t cooperating.

 Even though Sky Go is technically a desktop app, it is compatible with other platforms like Android, Mac, and even some smart TVs.

-But, many people wonder if they can use this program on their Amazon FireStick as well.
+But, many people wonder if they can also use this program on their Amazon FireStick.

 Using Sky Go

-With a lineup as strong as Sky TV’s, it’s easy to expect Sky Go to offer not only strong content but substantial benefits and features.
-Not only does this app sport live content, but you also have a range of on-demand options for you to check out.
+With a lineup as strong as Sky TV’s, it’s easy to expect Sky Go to offer strong content, substantial benefits, and features.
+Not only does this app sport live content, but you also have a range of on-demand options to check out.

-If you have too many shows and channels to choose from, don’t worry because you can record up to six shows while you watch another.
-And with recent upgrades to their capabilities, all your shows will be in crisp, clear quality.
+If you have too many shows and channels to choose from, don’t worry.
+You can record up to six shows while you watch another.
+And with recent upgrades to their capabilities, all your TV shows will be in crisp, clear quality.

 How to Install the Sky Go App on FireStick

 There’s no official Sky Go app for the Amazon FireStick, unfortunately.
-There IS a method to sideload the app on to your device, which is what I’ll cover in the next section.
+There IS a method to sideload the app onto your device, which I’ll cover in the next section.

-I’m including the normal installation method, just in case you want to try it.
+I’m including the standard installation method if you want to try it.